franglais125/apt-update-indicator/README.md

 ### v3
 - Add date and time of the last update to the menu
-- Some bug fixes and a few Synaptic-like features listed below:
+- Bug fixes
-- check for new packages in repository
-- check for local or obsolete packages
+- Synaptic-like features: check for new packages in repository, local or obsolete packages, residual config files and autoremovable packages
-- check for residual config files
-- check for autoremovable packages

 ### v2
-- add option to check for updates without password
+- Add option to check for updates without password

 ### v1
-- first version released
+- First version

 ## Credits